Vismod: Use in the US Army

-Vismods in film and television production
+Use in film and television production

 In some cases, vismods are used to simulate real-world military hardware that would be too expensive or otherwise impractical to procure for filming.
 Hollywood vismods have covered a wide range of vehicles, from aircraft (such as an Aérospatiale Puma made to resemble an Mi-24 Hind) to ground vehicles (Centurion tanks made to resemble M1 Abrams), and even small arms, such as Chinese-made Type 56 assault rifles being visually modified to resemble Soviet-made AKM or AK-74 rifles.
 Some of the more notable Hollywood vismod examples include Red Dawn and Courage Under Fire.